Information and Registration

 Adventure Camp

 Parents are always welcome as well.
-Scouts currently in Bear or Webelos may be able to attend with or without a guardian present, if we have enough other leaders present.
-Scouts currently in Lion, Tiger, and Wolf dens (grades K-2) may be able to attend Adventure Camp if they are accompanied by a parent/guardian.
+Scouts currently in Bear or Webelos may attend with or without a guardian present, if we have enough other leaders able to attend.
+Scouts currently in Lion, Tiger, and Wolf dens (grades K-2) may only attend Adventure Camp if they are accompanied by a parent/guardian.
 If you want your scout to go to Summer Camp but your attendance is an issue, let us know.
 Consult your Den Leader and the Camp Coordinator.

 Pack 9 will ensure that all Scouts who want to go to Summer Camp will go to Summer Camp, regardless of personal finances.